Suprathermal Electrons from the Anti-Stokes Langmuir Decay Instability Cascade: Vlasov simulations

+In this Section, we will explore the different mechanisms that accelerate electrons in the three distinct density regions first identified in Fig. \ref{Fig:Theoretical model}(a) and in Table \ref{table1}.
+In addition, the new mechanism to accelerate electrons - the anti-Stokes Langmuir decay instability cascade of forward-SRS - is explored.

-An one dimension in space and one dimension in velocity (1D1V) relativistic Vlasov-Maxwell code \cite{Liu_2009POP,Wangq_2018POP,Feng_2017PPCF2,Feng_2018POP} is used to simulate the electron cascade acceleration by BSRS and FSRS.
-Since the BSRS and FSRS occur in the direction of laser propagating, the one dimension simulation is enough to research the effect of BSRS and FSRS.
-The H plasma is taken as a typical example for it is common in ICF hohlraum.
-The ion temperature is $T_i=1/3T_e$.
-The linearly polarized laser wavelength is $\lambda_0=0.351\mu m$.
-The spatial scale is [0, $L_x$] discretized with $N_x=5000$ spatial grid points and spatial step $dx=0.1c/\omega_0$.
-And the spatial length is $L_x=500c/\omega_0$ with $2\times5\%L_x$ vacuum layers and $2\times5\%L_x$ collision layers in the two sides of plasmas boundaries.
-The strong collision damping layers are added into the two sides of the plasmas boundaries to damp the electrostatic waves such as LWs at the boundaries.
-The velocity scale is discretized with $N_v=512$ grid points.
-The total simulation time is $t_{end}=5\times10^4\omega_0^{-1}$ discretized with $N_t=5\times10^5$ and time step $dt=0.1\omega_0^{-1}$.
+A one dimensional relativistic kinetic Vlasov-Maxwell code \cite{Liu_2009POP,Wangq_2018POP,Feng_2017PPCF2,Feng_2018POP,Feng_2020SR} was used to simulate the electron cascade acceleration by the backward-SRS and the forward-SRS induced Langmuir waves.
+Since the backward-SRS and the forward-SRS induced Langmuir waves propagate in the direction of the incident laser propagation, a one-dimensional simulation is sufficient to study the effects of both processes.
+A hydrogen (H) plasma was taken as a typical example, as it is commonly used to model the gas fill of hohlraum targets.
+The ion temperature was set at $T_i=T_e/3$.
+The laser was linearly polarized and its wavelength was $\lambda_0=0.351\mu m$.
+The spatial domain of the simulation was [0, $L_x$] discretized with $N_x=5000$ spatial grid points and spatial step $dx=0.1c/\omega_0$, where $\omega_0$ and $c$ were the frequency and light speed of pump laser in vacuum.
+Also, the spatial length was $L_x=500c/\omega_0$ with $2\times5\%L_x$ vacuum layers and $2\times5\%L_x$ collision layers on the two sides of the plasma boundaries.
+These act as strong collision damping layers to damp the electrostatic waves (such as Langmuir waves) at the boundaries.
+The velocity scale was discretized with $N_v=512$ grid points.
+The total simulation time was $t_{end}=5\times10^4\omega_0^{-1}$, discretized with a time interval of $dt=0.1\omega_0^{-1}$, to give a total time steps of $N_t=5\times10^5$.